independent-coder/SpamHook/README.md

    python spamhook.py
    ```
 2. Follow the on-screen instructions to set the number of messages to be sent and other configurations.
-3. The script will start spamming the specified message to the Discord server using the webhook.
+3. The script will start spamming the specified message to the Discord server using the configured webhooks.

 ## Disclaimer